rusudinu/ip-geolocation/README.md

 [Swagger](http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/).

+## Branches
+- [master](https://github.com/xrusu/ip-geolocation) This branch is the release branch, without logs.
+- [dev](https://github.com/xrusu/ip-geolocation/tree/dev) This branch is used for development, without logs.
+- [dev-with-logs](https://github.com/xrusu/ip-geolocation/tree/dev-with-logs) This branch is used for development, with logs.

 ## Please note
 This API is based on [geoplugin.com](https://www.geoplugin.com/) and is just a wrapper with caching of their api.
 This is just an example of how to use their API in a Spring Boot project.

 ## Others
 For other projects / cool stuff, follow me on